Sweden men's national football team: 1958 FIFA World Cup success

 In 1956, the Swedish football federation allowed the professional footballers to play for the national team again, giving Swedish football fans hope for the 1958 FIFA World Cup.
 Sweden, the host nation, were in the same group as Mexico, Hungary and Wales.

 The first game, Sweden vs Mexico, was played at Sweden's national stadium, Råsunda Stadium, Solna, and was attended by around 32,000 people.
 Sweden won the game 3–0, taking the lead in Group 3.
 The next match was against Hungary, who had finished 2nd in the 1954 World Cup in Switzerland and were also the 1952 Olympic Champions.
 Also played at Råsunda, this game ended 2–1 to Sweden, with both goals scored by Kurt Hamrin.
 In the next match, against Wales, Sweden drew 0–0.

 Making it through to the quarter-finals, playing at Råsunda for the fourth time in this tournament, Sweden were up against the USSR and won 2–0.

-The semifinal at Ullevi, Gothenburg, was the only game in the tournament which Sweden did not play at Råsunda.
+The semi-final at Ullevi, Gothenburg, was the only game in the tournament which Sweden did not play at Råsunda.
 The crowd of around 50,000 people attended one of the best games Sweden played in the tournament.
 West Germany led by 1–0 when Erich Juskowiak was sent off in the 59th minute.
 Sweden won 3–1.

 The final was played at Råsunda between host nation Sweden and the 1950 FIFA World Cup runners-up, Brazil.
 The total attendance was approximately 52,000 people.
 Brazil ended up winning the World Cup for the first time ever after beating Sweden by 5–2.
 Sweden consequently became runners-up, the best result for Sweden in any World Cup and the only Nordic country to achieve this so far.
 After the final match the Brazilian players honoured the host nation by sprinting around the pitch holding a Swedish flag.